pidemo/utils/README.md

 ### Usage

 To use this script, you need to structure your HTML in a specific way.
-The text string you want to split should be in an element with a `data-split` attribute, and this element should be wrapped in a `div` with the class `.split-wrapper`.
+The text string you want to split should have a `data-split` attribute (no values needed), and this element should be wrapped in a `div` with the class `.split-wrapper`.

 **Example:**